spack/spack/lib/spack/spack/cmd/installer/README.md

 this.

 There are two ways to create the installer using Spack's ``make-installer`` command.
-The recommended method is to  build the installer using a local checkout of Spack source (release or  development), using the `-s` flag to specify the directory where that checkout is.
-For example, if you are doing development in a directory called ``spack-develop`` and want to generate an installer with the source there, you can use:
+The recommended method is to build the installer using a local checkout of Spack source (release or development), using the `-s` flag to specify the directory where the local checkout is.
+For example, if the local checkout is in a directory called ``spack-develop`` and want to generate an installer with the source there, you can use:

 ``spack make-installer -s spack-develop tmp``

 Both the Spack source directory (e.g. ``spack-develop``) and installer destination directory (e.g. ``tmp``) may be an absolute path or relative to the current working directory.
 The entire contents of the specified directory will be included in the installer (e.g. .git files or local changes).

 Alternatively, if you would like to create an installer from a release version